Amid coronavirus outbreak, West Bengal CM greets people on start of Ramzan month

 Self-reliance biggest lesson from COVID-19 crisis: PM Modi

 Taking to Twitter, Banerjee said, "Ramzan Mubarak to everyone!
 This holy month is a time for introspection and renewal.
 My best wishes to everyone fasting for 1 month.
-In the interest of public safety, to ensure a healthy virus-free society, my humble appeal that this year we pray to almighty from our homes.".
+In the interest of public safety, to ensure a healthy virus-free society, my humble appeal that this year we pray to almighty from our homes".

 Ramzan Mubarak to everyone!
 This holy month is a time for introspection and renewal.
 My best wishes to everyone fasting for 1 month.
 In the interest of public safety, to ensure a healthy virus-free society, my humble appeal that this year we pray to almighty from our homes (1/3)— Mamata Banerjee (@MamataOfficial) April 24, 2020